ResourcesSample Questions

 2. Canine brucellosis is a reproductive disease that is caused by

-1. A bacteria that is transmitted through vaginal discharges, mammary secretions or semen
+1. A bacteria that is transmitted through vaginal discharges, mammary secretions, or semen

 2. A virus that is transmitted only during breeding